Ma-Pe-Ma/Betting-Competition/ReadMe.md

 ## Hosting
 The application (probably) can be hosted on any service which has Flask support.

-This ReadMe presents you two techniques: [Heroku](https://heroku.com/) and self-hosting.
+This ReadMe presents you two techniques: self-hosting and [Heroku](https://heroku.com/) .

-### Heroku

-A [detailed guide](https://devcenter.heroku.com/articles/getting-started-with-python?singlepage=true) can be found here how to setup Heroku properly.

-Summarizing the steps:
-* Create a Heroku account and then create a project for it, then create an app inside the project
-* Install [heroku-cli](https://devcenter.heroku.com/articles/heroku-cli), this tool acts as the command-line tool for the remote hosting server
-* Checkout a new branch locally which will be pushed for Heroku and make this branch track the project branch and then push it to the Heroku remote
-* Then scale the app to start it

-If the repository is broken then it can be wiped with [heroku repo plugin](https://github.com/heroku/heroku-repo).

 ### Self-hosting
-First clone your app to a place where the server has read/write permissions like the intended `/var/www/`,
+First clone your app to a place where the server has read/write permissions like the intended `/var/www/` (write permission is needed for saving [email tokens](#email-sending) and for saving uploaded [initialization files](#team-description-files)).

 To prevent package-collision problems it is suggested to create new a [conda](https://docs.conda.io/projects/conda/en/latest/index.html) environemnt.
 After cloning the project activate the new environment and install the dependencies: